ltrgoddard/thesis/temp.markdown

 predominates’.[^114] Leavis even identifies Tennyson as a paradigmatic example of the tendency:

-> He might wrestle solemnly with the ‘problems of the age,’ but the
+> \singlespacing He might wrestle solemnly with the ‘problems of the
-> habits, conventions and techniques that he found congenial are not
+> age,’ but the habits, conventions and techniques that he found
-> those of a poet who could have exposed himself to the rigours of the
+> congenial are not those of a poet who could have exposed himself to
-> contemporary climate.
-And in this he is representative.
-It was
+> the rigours of the contemporary climate.
+And in this he is
-> possible for the poets of the Romantic period to believe that the
+> representative.
+It was possible for the poets of the Romantic period
-> interests animating their poetry were the forces moving the world, or
+> to believe that the interests animating their poetry were the forces
-> that might move it.
-But Victorian poetry admits implicitly that the
+> moving the world, or that might move it.
+But Victorian poetry admits
-> actual world is alien, recalcitrant and unpoetical, and that no
+> implicitly that the actual world is alien, recalcitrant and
-> protest is worth making except the protest of withdrawal.[^115]
+> unpoetical, and that no protest is worth making except the protest of
+> withdrawal.[^115]

 \noindent Where ‘The Elegiac World’ diverges significantly from Leavis is in its assessment of aesthetic developments subsequent to the 19th